Find out all about mobile banking in Germany with this guide explaining how German banks have been going digital and what is available.

-German banks have been quick to embrace the technological boom in financial services, with established big brand names and newer start up financial providers offering a range of financial services.
-However, the German public have been slightly slower than many other European countries in their uptake of mobile banking and mobile payment options.
-Around 59% of Germans use internet banking, which is above the EU average but well below many other nations such as France, Belgium, UK and the Netherlands.
-Germany also trails behind many European countries as well as Australia and the US when it comes to using mobile devices for banking, according to a 2018 study by ING.
+German banks have been quick to embrace the technological boom in financial services.
+Established big brand names and newer start-up financial providers offer a range of financial services.
+However, the German public have been slightly slower than many other European countries in their uptake of mobile banking.
+Around 59% of Germans use internet banking, which is above the EU average; however, that’s well below many other nations such as France, Belgium, UK, and the Netherlands.
+Germany also trails behind many European countries as well as Australia and the United States when it comes to using mobile devices for banking, according to a 2018 study by ING.

 German residents have a wealth of mobile banking options including:

-National German banks such as Deutcshe Bank, Commerzbank and Volkswagen bank.
+- National German banks such as Deutsche Bank, Commerzbank, and Volkswagen bank.

-Multinational companies such as Apple, Google and PayPal who offer mobile payment services and the option to store funds in digital wallets.
+- Multinational companies such as Apple, Google, and PayPal.
+These offer mobile payment services and the option to store funds in digital wallets.

 Features of mobile banking in Germany

 It’s easy to set yourself up with mobile banking in Germany.
-You just download the banking app onto your mobile device and you can set the account up in minutes if you don’t already have one.
+You just download the banking app onto your mobile device and set an account up in minutes.
 Documentation can be submitted online and ID verification can be done with a video check.
 Each German banking provider will have its own app with distinct features, but you can expect things such as:

 Mobile payments in Germany

 While mobile banks have been at the forefront of innovation, mobile payments in Germany have been slow to take off.
-Germans have traditionally shown a strong attachment to cash when it comes to regular shopping, with over half of payments made in cash and only 7.4% made by credit card in 2017.
-The two market leaders in mobile payments, Google Pay (formerly Android Pay) and Apple Pay, only launched in 2018 and not all German retailers and banks are linked up with the payment providers.
-Germany currently lags behind other European and global leaders in terms of mobile payments with only 11% of smartphone owners using payment apps (world leader China is at 79.4%).
+Germans have traditionally shown a strong attachment to cash when it comes to regular shopping; over half of payments made in cash and only 7.4% made by credit card in 2017.
+The two market leaders in mobile payments, Google Pay and Apple Pay, only launched in 2018; not all German retailers and banks are linked up with these payment providers, however.
+In fact, Germany currently lags behind other global leaders in terms of mobile payments with only 11% of smartphone owners using payment apps; world-leader China is at 79.4%.

 Mobile banking security in Germany

-German residents, like those in many other European countries, have had their reservations about the safety and security of mobile banking.
-This may go some way to explain the lower take up rates of mobile payments and mobile banking in Germany.
+German residents, similarly to those in many other European countries, have their reservations about the safety and security of mobile banking.
+This may go some way to explain the lower take-up rates of mobile payments and mobile banking in Germany.
 However, providers have been taking steps to ensure that digital banking is the most secure way to bank.
-Security features include high-strength ID protection (e.g. fingerprint or voice/face recognition), high encryption and instant blocking on lost or stolen cards.
+Security features include high-strength ID protection (e.g., fingerprint or voice/face recognition), high encryption, and instant blocking on lost or stolen cards.